Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 * Focus cursor on a symbol (like a function call) and press F2.
 This will pop up a dialog that shows function declaration.
 Super convenient!
 * Instead of pressing F2, press F3 (or Command-Click) to go to the source file where the symbol is defined.
-* Click on the tab above the editor window, and start draging it around, creating split screen horizontally or vertically.
+* Click on the tab above the editor window, and start dragging it around, creating split screen horizontally or vertically.
   Grab another tab and split more tabs into two or throw the selected tab behind other tabs in a given window.
 How great is that?
 * And I am not even mentioning (oh yes I am) the beautiful syntax highlighting, although I had to tweak this one because none of the themes were good enough :)